process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 All the files from the directories `test/fixtures/bpmn/diagram`, `test/fixtures/bpmn/navigation`, `test/fixtures/bpmn/non-regression` & `test/fixtures/bpmn/performance` are copied to `dist/static/diagrams` at the Jest setup, if they don't exist.
 If you add a new directory of BPMN files, you need to add its configuration in `test/e2e/config/copy.bpmn.diagram.ts`.

 ### Performance tests
-For now these tests are defined under `/test/e2e/performance/` as the performance is being measured for complex(e2e) tasks:
+For now these tests are defined under `/test/performance/` as the performance is being measured for complex (end-to-end) tasks:
 - display diagram
 - zoom in / zoom out loaded diagram